 Many choose to go to another congregation or start another church because of sin and shortcomings they see in “the others.”

 Often people ask me about starting another church.
 My answer: “To have scriptural encouragement for planting another congregation for a reason other than evangelism, the church you’re leaving should be meaner than Corinth and deader than Sardis.”
 Corinth had committed nearly every sin available.
-Sardis was dead because Jesus said it was dead (Revelation 3:1).Paul chose not to recommend to the saints in Corinth to leave the unfaithful there and start the Faithful… Click To Tweet
+Sardis was dead because Jesus said it was dead (Revelation 3:1).Paul chose not to recommend to the saints in Corinth to leave the unfaithful there and start the Faithful Corinth Church of Christ.
+Click To Tweet

 I can’t read that anywhere in the book.